 Detection layout example with two Detection zones, a Perspective box, and a Minimum object size box.
-Zone 2 has an extra node to enable resizing the shape to the desired detection area.
+Both zones have extra nodes added to them to enable resizing the shape to the desired detection area.
 Black horizontal lines (appearing on insertion of a Perspective box) give you a good perspective and depth perception, and can be used as guide lines when drawing detection zones or lines.

-9.3.5 Configure shape settings
+9.5.5 Configure shape settings